-The updated Brooks PureFlow 7s keep most of our favorite features from the earlier versions, but make a few useful improvements to make them even better racing flats, earning them our Top Pick for Lightweight Racing Flat Award.
-The best improvement was that they finally redesigned their tongue so doesn't fold at the sides or chafe - a chief complaint in previous iterations.
+The updated Brooks PureFlow 7s keep most of our favorite features from the earlier versions but make a few useful improvements to make them even better racing flats.
+The best development is that they finally redesigned their tongue so doesn't fold at the sides or chafe - a chief complaint in previous iterations.
 It also uses a bit more padding than earlier versions and has a slightly different toe box and foot shape, but neither aspect seemed to change performance or road feel.
-The new PureFlow 7s remain one of the best racing flats on the market.
+The new PureFlow 7 remains one of the best racing flats on the market.
 Read on to see how they do against other top shoes.

 Brooks PureFlow 7 Review

 |$139.95 at Backcountry|

 Compare at 2 sellers

 |Pros||Affordable racing flats, more comfortable updated design, light||Flashy, fast, extra comfortable upper and landing||Stable, super comfortable upper, breathable, stylish||Responsive, supportive fit, roomy toebox, flashy, lightweight, springy||Landing is well cushioned, but feels natural, upper padding feels plush, fair price|

 |Cons||Limited durability, less attractive, less responsive||On the heavier side, can feel too stiff, premium price||Clunky, may wear down quickly, pricey||Outsole picks up rocks and gravel, toebox can be too flexible, tongue can rub||Limited responsiveness, loose heel, tight toebox|

 |Bottom Line||Fast racing flats that will get you across the line in comfort.||It doesn’t get much better than these plush speedsters.||Best choice for a comfortable, stable distance shoe.||A fast, high performance shoe best suited to mid-distance.||A sweet, no-nonsense racing flat with great cushion and padding.|